Chevelleboyer/DataStructuresHandbook/stack.md

 # Use Cases

 A stack is useful when we want something in reverse order due to the nature of LIFO.
 For example when the use of backtracking is required.
+Another example might be when reversing something.
+For example: If we pushed the letters of "apple" in a stack, popping them off would result in "elppa".

 A stack is not as useful when we need to access/insert/delte items in the middle of our data, or when we need to alter data already stored.